mrfdev/1MB/Resources/mcMMO/party.md

 ## Party Help 0

 ```
-&cProper usage is &3{0} <player> [password].
+Proper usage is x <player> [password].
 ```

 ## Party Help 1

 ```
-&cTo create a party, use &3{0} <name> [password].
+To create a party, use x <name> [password].
 ```

 ## Party Help 2

 ```
-&cConsult &3{0} &cfor more information
+Consult x for more information
 ```

 ## Party Help 3

 ```
-&cUse &3{0} <player> [password] &cto join or &3{1} &cto quit
+Use x <player> [password] to join or x to quit
 ```

 ## Party Help 4

 ```
-&cTo lock or unlock your party, use &3{0}
+To lock or unlock your party, use x
 ```

 ## Party Help 5

 ```
-&cTo password protect your party, use &3{0} <password>
+To password protect your party, use x <password>
 ```

 ## Party Help 6

 ```
-&cTo kick a player from your party, use &3{0} <player>
+To kick a player from your party, use x <player>
 ```

 ## Party Help 7

 ```
-&cTo transfer ownership of your party, use &3{0} <player>
+To transfer ownership of your party, use x <player>
 ```

 ## Party Help 8

 ```
-&cTo disband your party, use &3{0}
+To disband your party, use x
 ```

 ## Party Help 9

 ```
-&cUse &3{0} &cto share items with party members
+Use x to share items with party members
 ```

 ## Party Help 10

 ```
-&cUse &3{0} &cto enable XP sharing with party members
+Use x to enable XP sharing with party members
 ```

 ## Party InformedOnJoin

 ```
-{0} &ahas joined your party
+x has joined your party
 ```

 ## Party InformedOnQuit

 ```
-{0} &ahas left your party
+x has left your party
 ```

 ## Party InformedOnNameChange

 ```
-&6{0} &ahas set the party name to &f{1}
+x has set the party name to x
 ```

 ## Party InvalidName

 ```
-&4That is not a valid party name.
+That is not a valid party name.
 ```

 ## Party Invite Self

 ```
-&cYou can't invite yourself!
+You can't invite yourself!
 ```

 ## Party IsLocked

 ```
-&cThis party is already locked!
+This party is already locked!
 ```

 ## Party IsntLocked

 ```
-&cThis party is not locked!
+This party is not locked!
 ```

 ## Party Locked

 ```
-&cParty is locked, only party leader may invite.
+Party is locked, only party leader may invite.
 ```

 ## Party NotInYourParty

 ```
-&4{0} is not in your party
+x is not in your party
 ```

 ## Party NotOwner

 ```
-&4You are not the party leader.
+You are not the party leader.
 ```

 ## Party Target NotOwner

 ```
-&4{0} is not the party leader.
+x is not the party leader.
 ```

 ## Party Owner New

 ```
-&a{0} is the new party leader.
+x is the new party leader.
 ```

 ## Party Owner NotLeader

 ```
-&4You are no longer the party leader.
+You are no longer the party leader.
 ```

-Party.Owner.Player =&aYou are now the party leader.
+Party.Owner.Player =You are now the party leader.
 ## Party Password None

 ```
-&cThis party is password protected.
+This party is password protected.
 Please provide a password to join.
 ```

 ## Party Password Incorrect

 ```
-&cParty password is incorrect.
+Party password is incorrect.
 ```

 ## Party Password Set

 ```
-&aParty password set to {0}
+Party password set to x
 ```

 ## Party Password Removed

 ```
-&aParty password has been cleared.
+Party password has been cleared.
 ```

 ## Party Player Invalid

 ```
-&cThat is not a valid player.
+That is not a valid player.
 ```

 ## Party NotOnline

 ```
-&4{0} is not online!
+x is not online!
 ```

 ## Party Player InSameParty

 ```
-&c{0} already is in your party!
+x already is in your party!
 ```

 ## Party PlayerNotInParty

 ```
-&4{0} is not in a party
+x is not in a party
 ```

 ## Party Specify

 ```
-&cYou must specify a party.
+You must specify a party.
 ```

 ## Party Teleport Dead

 ```
-&cYou can't teleport to a dead player.
+You can't teleport to a dead player.
 ```

 ## Party Teleport Hurt

 ```
-&cYou have been hurt in the last {0} seconds and cannot teleport.
+You have been hurt in the last x seconds and cannot teleport.
 ```

 ## Party Teleport Player

 ```
-&aYou have teleported to {0}.
+You have teleported to x.
 ```

 ## Party Teleport Self

 ```
-&cYou can't teleport to yourself!
+You can't teleport to yourself!
 ```

 ## Party Teleport Target

 ```
-&a{0} has teleported to you.
+x has teleported to you.
 ```

 ## Party Teleport Disabled

 ```
-&c{0} doesn't allow party teleportation.
+x doesn't allow party teleportation.
 ```

 ## Party Rename Same

 ```
-&cThat is already the name of your party!
+That is already the name of your party!
 ```

 ## Party Join Self

 ```
-&cYou can't join yourself!
+You can't join yourself!
 ```

 ## Party Unlocked

 ```
-&7Party is unlocked
+Party is unlocked
 ```

 ## Party Disband

 ```
-&7The party has been disbanded
+The party has been disbanded
 ```

 ## Party Alliance Formed

 ```
-&7Your party is now allies with &a{0}
+Your party is now allies with x
 ```

 ## Party Alliance Disband

 ```
-&7Your party is no longer allies with &c{0}
+Your party is no longer allies with x
 ```

 ## Party Status Locked

 ```
-&4(INVITE-ONLY)
+(INVITE-ONLY)
 ```

 ## Party Status Unlocked

 ```
-&2(OPEN)
+(OPEN)
 ```

 ## Party LevelUp

 ```
-&eParty level increased by {0}.
-Total ({1})
+Party level increased by x.
+Total (x)
 ```

 ## Party Feature Chat